MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 We're happy to announce the immediate availability of MvvmCross 5.0!
 For the last 6 months we have been working on this release and we're really excited about it.

-Let's have a look at a couple of things:
+Let's have a look at the highlights:

-# Highlights

 ## Merge of repos
 For a long time we have been looking at merging the different repositories of the project.